 Students wishing to take AS English must pass IGCSE English Language and English Literature.

 Courses for Year 10-11 are two-year courses and it is very difficult for students to catch up on their work if they are absent.
 KISC therefore recommends that students should not be absent for extended periods of time and that furloughs/Home Leave are avoided where possible or else taken during school holidays.

 During Term 3 at KISC all Year 11 students who would like to study in Year 12 and 13 are asked to make choices regarding the courses they wish to follow.

-AICE Diploma(Equivalent to 3 British A levels or 6 British AS Levels)
+AICE Diploma(Equivalent to 3 UK A levels or 6 UK AS Levels)